danczw/neural-network-square-one/README.md

 # Neural-Network-from-Scratch

 My take on building a Neural Network from scratch in Python with minimal library useage, based on ['Neural Network from Scratch'](https://nnfs.io).
-The Neural Network is demonstrates a classification task of artificially created data.
+The Neural Network demonstrates a classification task of artificially created data.

 Follow step-by-step instructions of creating a Neural Network from scratch in */nnfs_steps*.
 Important concepts can be found in */concepts*.